 Trench floor drains, also referred to as channel drains, are slightly less common.
 They’re long and rectangular, with the “trenches” set into the ground and covered by a grate.
 Depending on their style, you can find them running down the center or near the door to your garage.
 These drains cost more to install, but their design makes them less likely to clog.

-How do I unclog my garage floor drain?
+How do I unclog the floor drain in my garage?

 - Remove the grate.
-Depending on the type of grate, you may have to unscrew it from the floor before manual removal.
+Depending on the type of grate, you may have to unscrew it from the floor before you manually remove it.

-- Once you’ve cleaned the opening, pour a pot of hot but not-quite-boiling water down the drain.
+- Pour a pot of hot but not-quite-boiling water down the drain.
 This water will help dissolve any additional gunk attached to the walls of the drain.
 If the clog is especially bad, you could repeat the process two or three times.
 Please note that you should never use chemical drain cleaners at home.
 This includes outdoor drains.
 These types of cleaners will eat away at your pipes and drains if you use them too regularly.

-For the 1% of drain clogs too intense for this guide, you’ll need to call the professionals.
+Whether it’s installing a garage floor drain, addressing standing water in your garage or unclogging an existing drain that just won’t move, Mike Diamond is the plumber to call.
+For the 1% of drain clogs too intense for this guide, call the professionals.
 The team at Mike Diamond is expertly trained and always standing by.
-We’re ready to help you with all your plumbing needs, inside and out.